soho-logo-Hoz-Light

 There are a number of ways to reduce capital gains tax on property in Australia, including:

-• Hold the property for a longer period of time.
-The longer you hold the property, the lower the capital gains tax rate will be.
+• Hold the Property: The longer you hold the property, the lower the capital gains tax rate will be.

-• Make improvements to the property.
-The cost of improvements to the property can be deducted from the capital gains tax liability.
+• Make Improvements: The cost of improvements to the property can be deducted from the capital gains tax liability.

-• Claim a capital gains tax exemption.
-There are a number of capital gains tax exemptions available, such as the main residence exemption and the small business capital gains tax exemption.
+• Claim Exemptions: There are a number of capital gains tax exemptions available, such as the main residence exemption and the small business capital gains tax exemption

 Determining the Base Cost for CGT Calculation